California Tuberculosis Risk Assessment

 The accompanying California Tuberculosis Risk Assessment Fact Sheet answers many anticipated questions on using this tool.

-The product is available in both PDF and Microsoft Word format so that the materials could be modified for use in different settings.
-We are interested in recieving your feedback and hearing about how you use this product.
+The product is available in PDF.
+We are interested in receiving your feedback and hearing about how you use this product.
 Please send any comments to: CurryTBCenter@ucsf.edu.

 It’s important to note that certain populations are mandated for testing by statute, regulation, or policy.
 Examples of these populations include: healthcare workers, residents or employees of correctional institutions, substance abuse treatment facilities, homeless shelters, and others.
 The tool does not modify legal requirements or other testing mandates.